NODE HELP

 Getting Started with Ramda

-To start using Ramda, you need to install it via npm:
+To start using Ramda, install it via npm:

 npm install ramda